Last Updated on

 Through personalisation, you can create tailored content for each user based on their behaviour from previous visits to your website.
-This behavioural data is captured via cookies which track the activity on your site and gets stored in your content management system (CMS).
+This behavioural data is captured via cookies which track the activity on your site which is stored in your content management system (CMS).

 There are different types of website personalisation, here are some of the most common:

-- User-Driven customisation – This type of personalisation is most common in e-commerce website where user details like name, address, and purchase history can be stored.
-The stored data can be used to surface tailored content when they next login or revisit the site.
+- User-Driven customisation – This type of personalisation is most common in e-commerce websites where user details like name, address, and purchase history can be stored.
+The stored data can be used to surface tailored content when the customer next logs in or revisits the site.
 A very familiar example is Amazon which automatically shows your previously viewed items when you return to the site.

-- Community Based – A user’s community can also be used to tailor recommendations of products, services and activities they may be interested in.
-There are a variety of social integration tools that will allow your website to surface recommendations based on a customer’s social graph from Facebook.
-A good example is how Spotify shows recommendations based on your Facebook friend’s listening habits.
+- Community Based – A user’s community can also be used to tailor recommendations of products, services and activities that customers may be interested in.
+There are a variety of social integration tools which will allow your website to surface recommendations based on a customer’s social graph from Facebook.
+A good example is how Spotify shows recommendations based on your Facebook friends’ listening habits.